peterhoward42/minikafka/docs/file_storage_rationale.md

-- The parent directory contains an index file that enumerates, for each topic, the filename sequence, and for each: it's lowest and highest message number, and oldest and newest message age.
+- The parent directory contains an index file that enumerates, for each topic, the filename sequence, and for each: it's lowest and highest message number, the oldest and newest message age, and the seek offset for each message number.

 # What's in a message storage file?